like413/OPT-RSVG/README.md

-# Advancing Remote Sensing Visual Grounding with Language-Guided Progressive Attention
+# Language-Guided Progressive Attention for Visual Grounding in Remote Sensing Images
-This is the offical PyTorch code for paper "Advancing Remote Sensing Visual Grounding with Language-Guided Progressive Attention"
+This is the offical PyTorch code for paper "Language-Guided Progressive Attention for Visual Grounding in Remote Sensing Images"

 ## Contents
 - [OPT-RSVG Dataset](#OPT-RSVG-Dataset)